 Hendrix has the highest retention rates of any college in Arkansas and has a graduation rate that is 23 percent higher than the national average.

-To apply, students should fill out the application form below by February 1st.
+To apply, students should fill out the application form.
+Applications are considered on a rolling basis.

 We will contact you directly about setting up an opportunity to visit campus and speak with you further about the selection process.